Rock Radio Scrapbook

 In this 1968 newscast, Tayler Parnaby comments on the latest price increase by the Toronto Maple Leafs.
 He figures that to take your wife to a Leaf game, it'll cost $14.90 - and that includes five cents for a pack of matches if you forgot your lighter!
 It's a rich man's game, says Parnaby.
 Well, hockey is still a rich man's (and woman's) game these days, only now you can move the decimal over one digit to the right.

 Parnaby's comment is one of several delights on this CHUM newscast from July 16, 1968.
 There's a report from the late Bob Carr, and Arthur Lewis checks in from Parliament Hill.
-CHUM talk show host Larry Solway and former Toronto mayor Phil Givens are heard with the opinion segment "Give and Take."
-There's a taped commercial with John Spragge, are live (and taped) spots with Bob McAdorey, Jim Calloway with the sports and the race results with Daryl Wells.
+CHUM talk show host Larry Solway and former Toronto mayor Phil Givens are heard with the opinion segment Give and Take.
+There's a taped commercial with John Spragge, and live (and taped) spots with Bob McAdorey, Jim Calloway with the sports and the race results with Daryl Wells.
 There's even a little bit of Jack Armstrong on this fabulous audio time capsule from 1968.

 Enjoy this newscast here.

 Tayler Parnaby, the newscaster featured on this aircheck, has had a long and brilliant career.
-He started in radio in 1955 at CFOR Orillia, Ont., and more than a half-century later was still on the air at CFRB Toronto.
+He started in radio in 1955 at CFOR Orillia, Ontario, and more than a half-century later was still on the air at CFRB Toronto.
 In between, he has been Ottawa bureau chief and news director at Newsradio Limited, and president of all-news CKO Incorporated.

 (The Ron Brokenshire Collection)